Last Updated on September 26, 2020

 Thumb hypoplasia has an incidence of 1 in 100,000 live births.
-Both males and females are equally affected.
-About 60% cases occur in isolation whereas others are associated with defects of radius bone.
+Both genders are equally affected.

 - Thumb duplication